 - Heat 1/2 cup of heavy cream in a heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
 If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.

 - Gently pour the heavy cream over the chocolate, making sure it's fully covered with cream.
-Allow the mixture to sit for 1-2 minutes.
+Let the mixture sit for 1-2 minutes.

 - Add in 1 tsp of instant coffee and stir slowly until the cream and chocolate are fully combined and mixture is smooth.

-- Set aside to cool for about 20 minutes (or place in fridge for about 10 minutes), until the mixture is just slightly warm to the touch.
+- Set aside and cool for about 20 minutes (or place in fridge for about 10 minutes), until the mixture is just slightly warm to the touch.